theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/troubleshooting.md

 When a service does not start, configure the service to use an user account with the following rights:

 - Local Security Policy -> Local Policies -> User Right Management: Log on as a service
-- Permissions for the installation folder + subfolders: Modify
+- Permissions for the installation directory + sub-directory: Modify
 - HTTP URL Access Control List for http://+:httpPort/. please refer to the following site to set the URLACL: [http://msdn.microsoft.com/en-us/library/ms733768.aspx](http://msdn.microsoft.com/en-us/library/ms733768.aspx)
 Instead of the URLACL, you may also use an administrator account.